This site contains adult material. If you're underaged, please leave.

 Feeds?

-Feeds are wonderful – they let you keep up-to-date with all your favourite sites without having to visit a list of links over and over again.
+Feeds are wonderful – they let you keep up-to-date with all your favourite sites without having to visit a list of pages over and over again.
 Feeds bring the updates to you.
 News, your local weather, or indeed, your favourite smut – if it’s on a modern website, there’s no need for you to go check for updates, it can all be brought to you instead, in the way most convenient to you.

-These syndicated LiveJournal accounts already exist, and can be friended by anyone, also those with free accounts:
+The following syndicated LiveJournal accounts already exist, and can be friended by anyone, also those with free accounts:

 If you have trouble with any other portal sites, email us and we’ll see what we can do.